paulbricman/paulbricman/README.md

 - 🔭 Working on [**Dual**](https://github.com/Psionica/Dual), your second brain come to life.
 - 📓 [Learning in public](https://paulbricman.com/secondbrain/).
 - 👯 Looking for collaborators for building transformative tools for thought!

-In the following weeks I'll be contributing to [those projects](https://github.com/sponsors/paulbricman?preview=true).